-Scheduling: After attending the parish baptismal preparation program, the date can be set.
+Scheduling: After attending the parish baptismal preparation program and the office receives the sponsor certificate(s) for the godparent(s), then the date can be set.
 Since the numbers and dates are limited, parents need to call the office before planning parties, etc.

 Contact the Parish Office at 302-378-5800.

-A person who is 16 years old, baptized and confirmed and who is a practicing Catholic may be a Godparent, also called a sponsor.
+A person who is at least 16 years old, have celebrated all three Sacraments of Initiation (Baptism, Confirmation and Eucharist) and who is a practicing Catholic may be a Godparent, also called a sponsor.
 One is required; two are permitted, provided one is male and the other female.
-A baptized Protestant who is practicing the faith of Jesus and who is at least 16 years old may be one of the two Godparents (and is called a Christian Witness) but is not considered a sponsor.
+A baptized Christian who is practicing the faith of Jesus and who is at least 16 years old may be one of the two Godparents (and is called a Christian Witness) but is not considered a sponsor.

 A proxy is a person delegated by the godparent to stand in his or her place if they are unable to be present at the Baptism.
 The proxy must fulfill the same requirements as a godparent.

 Children: Families are assisted by the Christian Formation Office in the preparation of their children.
 Children must be enrolled in Religious Education for two consecutive years prior to preparation for the sacraments.
 In addition there are special preparation programs for all parents and candidates

 Preparation for First Reconciliation and Eucharist may begin at grade two.